neshkatrapati/cxn_transformer/README.md

     --epochs 10 --batch-size 32
 ```
 The training dataloader shuffles the data to encourage better optimisation.
+Before training starts the script prints how many `<unk>` tokens appear in the
+dataset so you can verify your vocabularies cover most tokens.

 A trained model can be evaluated on a test set using